 Our primary aim is to bring together non-extractive users from all fields and backgrounds in one place, to promote this project in the interest of the wildlife and the wild lands we all have a stake in caring for, preserving, and appreciating.

 I have a blog.
 Can I reprint your materials or use your graphics to promote the idea?

 Yes, absolutely.
 We have a Press Room with downloadable graphics, an electronic press kit, and a Powerpoint Presentation.
 Also feel free to use any written materials from our website with a link back to the the main page (www.WildlifeConservationStamp.org).

 JPEGS of the stamp, to use in blog posts or articles, can be downloaded from our Press Images page.

 Will you be accepting other types of contributions or submissions?

 Yes.
-We’ve just created a new Flickr group for photos of our nation’s expansive wild lands and wildlife.
+We can always use fantastic photos of wildlife and National Wildlife Refuges.
+If you’re on Flickr, we have a Wildlife Conservation Stamp group pool for photos of our nation’s expansive wild lands and wildlife.
 We want to showcase the diverse talents of our country’s wildlife photographers who use public lands and refuges to draw attention to wildlife and conservation issues.
 If you have any photographs you’d like featured in support of the project, please upload to our Flickr Group: The Wildlife Conservation Stamp Project.
 Our Group Rules are listed on the description page at Flickr.

-We’ll be sharing updates and content at our Facebook page, so be sure to LIKE our page.
+We’ll be sharing updates and content at our Facebook page.